 You have the right to have your medical records read only by individuals

 directly involved in your care, by individuals monitoring the quality of your

-provide you or your designated/legal representative, upon request, access to all
+provide you, or your designated/legal representative, upon request, access to

 restricted by the attending physician for medical reasons.